openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	ofSetColor(255, 50);
 	ofTriangle(p1, p2, p3);

-So we are defining the three points of the triangle using three points set relative to the mouse position.
-If all goes well, you will end up with something like this:
+We are defining the three points of the triangle using three points set relative to the mouse position.
+If all goes well, we will end up with something like this:

 ![Single Triangle Brush](images/intrographics_singletrianglebrush.png "Results of using the single triangle brush")

-You've used vectors!
-Now, we are going to want to be able to rotate our triangles to point in any direction.
+We've just used vectors!
+Now we are going to want to be able to rotate our triangles to point in any direction.
 Previously, we've fearlessly used trigonometry (sin and cos) for our rotations.
-But! `ofVec2f` has a [`rotate`](http://www.openframeworks.cc/documentation/math/ofVec2f.html#show_rotate "ofVec2f's rotate function documentation page") function.
-Let's try adding a rotation into our code:
+But `ofVec2f` has a [`rotate()`](http://www.openframeworks.cc/documentation/math/ofVec2f.html#show_rotate "ofVec2f's rotate function documentation page") function.
+Let's try adding rotation into our code:

 	ofVec2f mousePos(mouseX, mouseY);